The Douro Valley Wine Tour: an exclusive tour along a magnificent wine river

 This day we will visit some top quality wine producers who have invested heavily in recent years to gain world reputation not only for the port wines but also for the table wines.

-After lunch we head upstream towards Sao Joao da Pesqueira where we will visit Quinta de Sra. do Rosario, perhaps better known as Quevedo Wines.
+We head upstream towards São João da Pesqueira where we will visit Quinta de Sra. do Rosario, perhaps better known as Quevedo Wines.
 Oscar Quevedo and his family have some 100 ha of vineyards in Cima Corgo and Douro Superior.

 Quevedo Wines makes both table wine and port, including some very exclusive tawny (barrel aged) ports.
 We will taste a series of older and older tawnies.
-Oscar started his career working in finance in Madrid and Geneva but has come back to the Douro some years back and is now working with his sister to develop the family winery.
+Oscar started his career working in finance in Madrid and Geneva but has come back to the Douro some years back and is now working with his sister, who is the winemaker, to develop the family winery.

-Oscar is still only around 30 but has already created a name for Quevedo Wines all over the world.
+Oscar, still young, has already created a name for Quevedo Wines all over the world.
 Being young he has a talent for “social media” on the internet which certainly helps.
 It will be an interesting visit that will give you an insight into both wines and marketing.

 We will leave our hotel in the morning and slowly begin our slow journey back to Porto.
 You must never be in a hurry in the Douro Valley!